Penjikent

 Tea pot art in Panjikent, Tajikistan

-The Rudaki museum presents a sculpture of Rudaki that was created by the archeologists based on his skull fragments along with other findings from the Panjikent and Sarazm sights.
-There is a Russian-speaking guide in the museum.
-Here you can observe Penjikent’s remarkable frescoes.
+In the Panjakent history museum you can observe Panjakent’s remarkable frescoes from the ancient panjakent.
 It gives you a better understanding of the site of the fortress and of the life of the people who lived there.
 The museum is an attractive, white building with well-laid-out displays and lots of useful information.

 The Sogdian frescoes are undoubtedly the biggest draw and although the best and largest examples (one of which was 15m in length) have been spirited away to Dushanbe and the Hermitage Museum in St Petersburg, you can still cherish murals depicting many-headed gods, ancient heroes and the Sogdian aristocracy.
 Other notable artifacts include ornaments carved from wood and clay, domestic and ritual pottery, ossuaries (vessels for the bones of the dead) and altarpieces, many of which show marks of the apocalyptic fire.